zocker-160/ifm/doc/usage.rst

 variable settings for different types of output.

 Then input from the file(s) on the command-line is read.
-If no files were specified, :keyword:`stdin` is read.
-A filename equal to :file:`-` also indicates that :keyword:`stdin` should be read at that point.
+If no files were specified, :samp:`stdin` is read.
+A filename equal to :file:`-` also indicates that :samp:`stdin` should be read at that point.

 If any of the :option:`-map`, :option:`-items`, :option:`-tasks` or
 :option:`-show` options was specified, the appropriate output is produced.